delivervaluedaily/manifesto/README.md

 - <span class="li-emoji">🐌</span> <span class="li-content">Maintain velocity by aiming to complete only thin slices of features</span>

-Do not set out to complete features as asked for each day - this is impossible.
+Do not set out to complete features as envisaged each day - this is impossible.
 Instead, set out to complete thin slices of them, and don't be afraid of shrinking things even further as each day progresses.

 ## But... we work in sprints and I can't change that?